MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/device-control/control-usb-devices-using-intune.md

 For a SyncML example that allows installation of specific device IDs, see [DeviceInstallation/AllowInstallationOfMatchingDeviceIDs CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-deviceinstallation#deviceinstallation-allowinstallationofmatchingdeviceids).

-## Protect authorized removable storage
+## Protect against threats

-If removable devices are allowed on devices (either fully or partially), you can add protection to identify and block malicious files.
+If removable devices are fully or even partially allowed, you can add protection to identify and block malicious files.

 ### Enable Windows Defender Antivirus Scanning